brainfucksec/kalitorify/README.md

 Also known as an intercepting proxy, inline proxy, or forced proxy, a transparent proxy intercepts normal communication at the network layer without requiring any special client configuration.
 Clients need not be aware of the existence of the proxy.
 A transparent proxy is normally located between the client and the Internet, with the proxy performing some of the functions of a gateway or router.

+Strictly speaking, with kalitorify you can redirect all traffic of your Kali Linux operating system through Tor.

 In the [Tor project wiki](https://trac.torproject.org/projects/tor/wiki/doc/TransparentProxy) you find an explanation of what is the "transparent proxy through tor" and related settings.

 ## Recommendations